gitextensions/GitExtensionsDoc/source/plugins.rst

     This plugin shows in a graphical format the number of commits and counts of changed lines in the repository performed by each person who has committed a change.

+.. settingspage:: Jira Commit Hint

+Provides hints for Atlassian Jira issues in the commit form.

 .. settingspage:: Periodic background fetch

     This plugin keeps your remote tracking branches up-to-date automatically by fetching periodically.